arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Some of the key capabilities of Opta™'s onboard RTC are the following:

-- Calendar with subsecond, seconds, minutes, hours (12 or 24 formats), week day, date, month, year, in BCD (binary-coded decimal) format.
+- Calendar with subsecond, seconds, minutes, hours (12 or 24 formats), week day, date, month, and years in BCD (binary-coded decimal) format.
 - Automatic correction for 28, 29 (leap year), 30, and 31 days of the month.
 - Two programmable alarms.
 - Timestamp feature, which can be used to save the calendar content.

 The `Arduino Mbed OS Opta Boards` core has built-in libraries that let you use the device's onboard RTC, the `WiFi`, and `mbed_mktime` libraries; let's walk through an example code demonstrating some of the module's capabilities.
-The sketch below connects an Opta™ device to a Wi-Fi® network, synchronizes its onboard RTC with an Network Time Protocol (NTP) server using the [`NTPClient` library](https://www.arduino.cc/reference/en/libraries/ntpclient/), and prints the current RTC time to the Arduino IDE's Serial Monitor every 5 seconds.
+The sketch below connects an Opta™ device to a Wi-Fi® network, synchronizes its onboard RTC with a Network Time Protocol (NTP) server using the [`NTPClient` library](https://www.arduino.cc/reference/en/libraries/ntpclient/), and prints the current RTC time to the Arduino IDE's Serial Monitor every 5 seconds.
 Install the `NTPClient` library using the Arduino IDE's Library Manager.

 You need to create first a header file named `arduino_secrets.h` to store your Wi-Fi® network credentials.
-To do this, add a new tab by clicking on the ellipsis (the three horizontal dots) button located on the top right of the Arduino IDE 2.0.
+To do this, add a new tab by clicking the ellipsis (the three horizontal dots) button on the top right of the Arduino IDE 2.0.

 ![Creating a tab in the Arduino IDE 2.0](assets/user-manual-16.png)